Pavitra122/Connect-Four-AI/README.md

 # Connect-Four
-The game can be played by downloading Connect-Four.exe from ConnectFour/bin/debug
+The game can be played by downloading ConnectFour.exe from ConnectFour/bin/debug